raddy100/raddy100/README.md

 ## What I'm building

 A **utility foglet**: one module of a programmable-matter system.
-The utility fog paradigm calls for very large numbers of small identical units that bond to their neighbours and push and pull on one another, so that the aggregate behaves as material which can change its own shape and do work.
+The utility fog paradigm calls for very large numbers of small identical units that bond to their neighbors and push and pull on one another, so that the aggregate behaves as material which can change its own shape and do work.

-My unit is a rhombic dodecahedron sitting in an FCC lattice, so it meets twelve neighbours face-to-face.
+My unit is a rhombic dodecahedron sitting in an FCC lattice, so it meets twelve neighbors face-to-face.
 Its frame is not machined — it is **beads and tubes threaded on a tensioned string**.
 Pulling the string tight squeezes each column together until it behaves as a rod, which makes every strut a pair of unilateral members sharing one line: a tension-only string and a compression-only